BernardZhao/docs/services/web/wordpress.md

 OCF's [web hosting](/docs/services/web) supports local WordPress installations, and groups using WordPress are eligible for [virtual hosting](/docs/services/vhost) (mygroup.berkeley.edu names).

-Instructions for using WordPress are provided below; you can also [[drop by during staff hours|staff-hours]] for in-person assistance.
+Instructions for using WordPress are provided below; you can also [drop by during staff hours](/staff-hours) for in-person assistance.

 ## Installing WordPress